7 Iron Rich Foods That Should Be Part Of Your Weight Loss Diet

 Iron deficiency could result in Pica, an appetite anomaly where such people crave for and eat odd things like sand, dust and other inedible things.

 Popeye has been saying it all these years, and we seriously need to heed him now!
-Spinach is one of the foods high in iron and offers numerous health benefits for very few calories.
+Spinach is one of the iron rich food and offers numerous health benefits for very few calories.

 100g of cooked spinach has 3.6-4g of iron, which is almost 20% of the RDI (Recommended Daily Intake).